home-assistant/developers.home-assistant/docs/api/native-app-integration/notifications.md

 See the next section of this document for an example server implementation of a push notification forwarder that uses Firebase Cloud Functions and Firebase Cloud Messaging.

-Your server should accept a HTTP POST payload like this:
+Your server should accept an HTTP POST payload like this:

 ```json
 {